JasonLocklin/Dissertation/outline.md

 adaptation if the electrical stimuli were very low current (near threshold), and when the velocity of electrically evoked saccades was simmilar to the visually guided saccades in the adaptation.
-TODO: this part needs to be updated re @Edelman above: Cell recordings off collicular motor cells also show a remarkable consistancy in the face of behavioral saccadic adaptation [@Goldberg1993; @Frens1997].
+TODO: this part needs to be updated re @Edelman2002 above: Cell recordings off collicular motor cells also show a remarkable consistancy in the face of behavioral saccadic adaptation [@Goldberg1993; @Frens1997].
 This result would indicate the parametric adaptation is being added after